 - Will be using your FAA-approved respirator, ventilator, continuous positive airway pressure (CPAP) machine or your own personal oxygen concentrator (POC) (United does not provide POCs)

 - Require disassembly and/or packaging of a wheelchair battery

 - Will be transporting an electric wheelchair on an aircraft with fewer than 60 seats

 - Are traveling with a group of ten (10) or more people with disabilities

 - Plan to travel with an emotional support or psychiatric service animal in cabin

 Special meals require a minimum of 24 hours advance notice, however we appreciate as much advance notice as possible.

 Safety requirements apply to the carriage of persons with a disability and their mobility equipment and may vary by aircraft and route.
-For further information on safety requirements applicable to your flight, you can call United's 24-hour Accessibility Desk at 1-800-228-2744 within the United States or Canada, or from elsewhere call United's Customer Contact Center and ask to be connected to the Accessibility Desk.
+For further information on safety requirements applicable to your flight, you can call United's 24-hour Accessibility Desk at 1-800-228-2744 within the United States or Canada, or from elsewhere call the United Customer Contact Center and ask to be connected to the Accessibility Desk.

 If you have a medical condition, you should call us to discuss any clearance you might need in order to travel.
-Within the United States or Canada, call United's 24-hour Accessibility Desk at 1-800-228-2744, or from elsewhere call United's Customer Contact Center and ask to be connected to the Accessibility Desk.
+Within the United States or Canada, call United's 24-hour Accessibility Desk at 1-800-228-2744, or from elsewhere call the United Customer Contact Center and ask to be connected to the Accessibility Desk.